bluerobotics/retired-ardusub-docs/index.md

 - *ArduSub* currently supports two frame configurations:
 	- **Vectored Frame** giving excellent smooth control and stability
 	- **BlueROV 6DOF Frame** for maneuvering in unique 6 degree-of-freedom control
+- In the future, other frame types will be supported, such as:
+	- **3 and 4 thrusters** arranged with two thrusters for forward/turn and one or two for vertical

 ### AUVs